 While nicotine is the addictive substance in tobacco products, medications proven to help smokers quit may contain nicotine.
 Nicotine patches, gum, lozenges and other FDAapproved products are effective in safely helping a smoker quit, and smokers should be encouraged to use them.

-Cigarettes and other tobacco products do contain many harmful chemicals that cause cancer and other diseases.
+Cigarettes and other tobacco products do contain many harmful chemicals (about 7,000 different compounds) that cause cancer and other diseases.
 These disease-causing chemicals include: arsenic, benzene, and many others.